- Review evaluation report and/or survey results

-- Schedule a date for the course rerun
+- Confirm a date for the course re-run

-- Course available on the Delft OpenCourseWare site
+- Publish MOOC material on the Delft OpenCourseWare site

 Evaluation report from survey data

 The course team / moderators are expected to evaluate the course, including issues with activities and videos.
 Staff in charge of moderation should also review the discussion posts during the course to find examples of positive quotes, and also comments/suggestions/criticism for improvement.
 These are valuable to discuss in the evaluation meeting, for this purpose we recommend to use the Community Management Log.

-- an actionable list of additions to the course that should be carried out before the rerun
+- an actionable list of improvements or modifications to the course that should be carried out before the rerun

 Publish material on OCW

 MOOCs course material (syllabus, learning objectives, unit descriptions and explanations, videos and framing text that accompanies resources curated from third parties will be shared via TU Delft OpenCourseWare website.
-For other types of courses the amount of content to share is discussed during or after the evaluation meeting.
+For other types of courses the amount of content that can be shared is discussed during or after the evaluation meeting.

 The OpenCourseWare team will take care of the process and publication.
 You will be asked for final approval and sometimes for input.